What is Sales Enablement?

-In an indirect distribution network, such as in manufacturing, sales enablement is the process, content, and technologies used to empower the manufacturer’s distribution partners to sell more effectively.
+In an indirect distribution network, such as in building materials manufacturing, sales enablement is the process, content, and technologies used to empower the manufacturer’s distribution partners to sell more effectively.
 Instead of aligning internal teams like in traditional sales enablement, indirect distribution enablement is about aligning partners and manufacturers.
-Manufacturers are responsible for the development, training, and implementation of a sales enablement strategy in their network, but they’ll need the input from their distributors and contractors about what is and isn’t working well.
+In this process, the manufacturer are responsible for the development, training, and implementation of a sales enablement strategy in their network, but they’ll need the input from their distributors and contractors about what is and isn’t working well.

-Why You Need Sales Enablement in Your Distribution Network
+Why You Need Sales Enablement As a Building Materials Manufacturer

-When your end users get to you and your distributors, they already know you.
+By the time the end users of your products reach out to you or your selling partners, they already know who you are.
 This was not always the case, but nowadays the modern buyer is looking online for information, products, and reviews.
 Customers no longer start their journey with the salesperson—they start with their laptop or smartphone.
 When they do get to a salesperson, they want that person to know what they already know.

-Sales enablement is the answer to helping salespeople personalize their sales conversations and act upon the opportunities marketing presents to them.
-It is a way to connect distributor sales reps with leads who show interest who are most likely to close.
+Sales enablement is the answer to helping salespeople know what the buyer already knows and then personalize their sales conversations to act upon the opportunities marketing presents to them.
+It is a way to connect distributor sales reps with leads who show interest and who are most likely to close.
 What does this mean?

 - Less time sent following up with poor fit leads

-- Personalized conversations based on marketing the lead has engaged with
+- Personalized conversations based on marketing content the lead has engaged with

 - Stronger partner relationships by handing off more leads who are more likely to close